Daily Show Prep: Thursday, June 9

 Teen sues cop: You need a warrant to check my breath for booze

-Over past decade in , judges have struck down warrantless tests three times, most recently in 2007, when U.S. District Judge David Lawson struck down state law that allowed police to force pedestrians under the of 21 to take a without first obtaining a search warrant.
+Over the past decade , judges have struck down warrantless tests three times, most recently in 2007, when U.S. District Judge David Lawson struck down a that allowed police to force pedestrians under the of 21 to take a without first obtaining a search warrant.

 FCC: Taxpayers Footing $500M Bill for Obamaphone Fraud | Truth Revolt